Annual Legislative Reporting

 Corrections Act 2004

-Legislative authority for the department to monitor prisoners’ telephone calls is provided under section 113 of the Corrections Act 2004.
+Legislative authority for Corrections to monitor prisoners’ telephone calls is provided under section 113 of the Corrections Act 2004.

-A report on measures to reduce drug and alcohol use by prisoners and the effectiveness of those measures, random-testing programmes and the results of those programmes.29
+Section 190(1)(f) - A report on measures to reduce drug and alcohol use by prisoners and the effectiveness of those measures, random-testing programmes and the results of those programmes.

-A report on the operation of every security contract in force for the whole, or any part, of the year to which the Annual Report relates, including:
+Section 190(1)(g) - A report on the operation of every security contract that was in force for the whole, or any part, of the year to which the annual report relates, including:

-- a summary of reports forwarded to the Chief Executive under section 171(2) or (3) and a summary of reports made to the Chief Executive under section 172(2)(b)
+- a summary of reports forwarded to the Chief Executive under section 171(2) or (3) (and, if applicable, the reports forwarded under section 36ZC(2) or (3) of the Penal Institutions Act 1954), and a summary of reports made to the Chief Executive under section 172(2)(b) (and, if applicable, the reports, if any, made under section 36ZD(2)(b) of the PenalInstitutionsAct1954)— during the year to which the annual report relates, and

-- a summary of actions taken in relation to the operation of security contracts as a result of matters raised in any report forwarded or made.
+- a summary of any actions taken, during that year, in relation to the operation of security contracts as a result of any matters raised in any report so forwarded or made, whether during that year or any previous year.

-- a summary of reports made to the Chief Executive under section 199E(3)(b)
+- a summary of reports made to the Chief Executive under section 199E(3)(b)— during the year to which the annual report relates, and

-- a summary of actions taken in relation to the management of contract prisons as a result of matters raised in any report forwarded or made.
+- a summary of any actions taken, during that year, in relation to the management of contract prisons as a result of any matters raised in any report so forwarded or made, whether during that year or any previous year.

 Parole Act 2002

-Section 15A(4) of the Parole Act 2002 requires the department to include in its annual report information about the use of Electronic Monitoring.
+Section 15A of the Parole Act 2002 requires Corrections to include in its annual report information about the use of Electronic Monitoring.
 The information required covers:

 - the number of offenders who were at any time subject to an Electronic Monitoring condition